Pool Safety Inspections Brisbane

 Many pool safety inspections fail due to items that are not compliant with Government Requirements - Don’t let this happen to you!

 Our inspectors use the QLD Government’s pool safety standards so be sure to educate yourself on the current pool safety legislation and the inspection process.

-As of 30th of November 2015, every pool owner in Queensland must comply with these updated pool safety regulations.
+The QLD pool safety standard has been updated as of 30th of November 2015.
+Moving forward, every pool owner in Queensland must comply with these updated pool safety regulations.

 A well-working pool barrier and/or pool fence is essential to stop children drowning or being seriously injured.